-Unlike a Career Coach, Career Counseling is an opportunity to meet with someone who can look beneath the surface of these common feelings to see why you may be “stuck” in your current career.
+Unlike a Career Coach, career counseling is an opportunity to meet with someone who can look beneath the surface of these common feelings to see why you may be “stuck” in your current career.
 Although adults have agency over their professional paths, there are many messages we have been given about how our professional lives should play out.
 Some of these messages may include: stick to one path and never veer, take the job that pays the most, jobs are not for professional happiness, but to provide for one’s family, a job is what you do, your happiness lies outside of that, and more.

-Working with a counselor to explore the messages you have been given and by whom can help to begin to unravel why you may be sticking with a career that is no longer serving you.
+Working with a career counselor in New Jersey to explore the messages you have been given and by whom can help to begin to unravel why you may be sticking with a career that is no longer serving you.
 Also, career counseling can help to explore what you feel and believe about your career path, creating discernment between what has been told to you by others and what you actually want for yourself.
 Being able to unravel and differentiate the two can help one forge a career path that is meaningful to you.

 Who I Most Often Work With for Career Counseling